-- Trade receivables, to which the simplified approach prescribed by IFRS 9 is applied.
-This approach requires the recognition of a Lifetime ECL allowance on day one and thereafter. - Loans, cash and cash equivalents, and fixed term deposits at amortised cost, to which the general three-stage model (described above) is applied, whereby a 12 month ECL is recognised initially and the balance is monitored for significant increases in credit risk which triggers the recognition of a Lifetime ECL allowance.
+• Loans, cash and cash equivalents, and fixed term deposits at amortised cost, to which the general threestage model (described above) is applied, whereby a 12 month ECL is recognised initially and the balance is monitored for significant increases in credit risk which triggers the recognition of a Lifetime ECL allowance.

 ECLs are probability-weighted estimates of credit losses.
-ECLs for financial assets that are not credit-impaired at the reporting date are measured as the present value of all cash shortfalls (i.e. the difference between the cash flows due in accordance with the contract and the cash flows that the Company expects to receive).
+ECLs for financial assets that are not credit- impaired at the reporting date are measured as the present value of all cash shortfalls (i.e. the difference between the cash flows due in accordance with the contract and the cash flows that the Company expects to receive).
 ECLs for financial assets that are credit-impaired at the reporting date are measured as the difference between the gross carrying amount and the present value of estimated future cash flows.
 ECLs are discounted at the effective interest rate of the financial asset.
 The maximum period considered when estimating ECLs is the maximum contractual period over which the Company is exposed to credit risk.

 The measurement of ECLs considers information about past events and current conditions, as well as supportable information about future events and economic conditions.
-The Company has implemented its impairment methodology for estimating the ACL, taking into account forward-looking information in determining the appropriate level of allowance.
+The Company has implemented its impairment methodology for estimating the ACL, taking into account forward- looking information in determining the appropriate level of allowance.
 In addition, it has identified indicators and set up procedures for monitoring for significant increases in credit risk.